 Today, common agricultural practices come with significant environmental costs.
-The sector consumes depleting fresh water supplies, occupies large swathes of land, and emits major greenhouse gas (GHG) emissions from the production of crops and the transportation of that produce.
+The sector depletes fresh water supplies, occupies large swathes of land, and emits major greenhouse gas (GHG) emissions from the production of crops and the transportation of that produce.
 As everyday people strive to reduce their environmental impacts, the agricultural industry becomes a major target for environmentalists.

 One solution that technically-minded environmentalists tout is vertical farming.
-With exception of the upfront environmental costs, vertical farming is advantaged in virtually all other environmental indicators.
+With the exception of the upfront environmental costs, vertical farming is advantaged in virtually all other environmental indicators.
 The technology reduces carbon, water, pollution, and sustainability costs of conventional agriculture.
 Its potential yields and business model has also attracted the capital and expertise of big tech.

-A CEA facility can control temperature, humidity, carbon dioxide, light, and nutrient concentration and acidity.
+A CEA facility can control temperature, humidity, carbon dioxide, light, nutrient concentration, and acidity.
 These CEA facilities can be housed by a greenhouse or building that shields the farm from the outside world, removing pests and seasonal weather patterns.
 Likewise, the outside world can be protected from the agriculture practiced inside a CEA facility, removing runoff risk.
 CEA also implements technologies such as hydroponics, aquaponics, and/or aeroponics.

 Hydroponics is a method of growing plants with nutrient solutions in a soilless medium.
-Aquaponics goes a bit further and combines hydroponics with aquaculture, fish farming.
+Aquaponics goes a bit further and combines hydroponics with aquaculture, or fish farming.
 Waste from marine life gets converted to nitrate by bacteria, the nitrate is absorbed by the plants, which cleans the water for the fish.
 Outside of just the air, aeroponics uses no growth medium and uses nutrient-rich mist to grow plants.

-Not all vertical farms can deploy a fully equipped facility, but a partially equipped will still provide economic and environmental advantages over conventional farms.
+Not all vertical farms can deploy a fully equipped facility, but a partially equipped one will still provide economic and environmental advantages over conventional farms.
 Densely built farms paired with existing agricultural technologies allow scientists and entrepreneurs to innovate methods of producing food in a more efficient, productive, and environmentally friendly manner.